 A printable format

 Most people like their portfolio to be online these days, and most clients and recruiters do too.
 It saves everyone time, paper and space.

 However, there will always be some more traditional companies that would rather have physical copies.
-So make this as easy as possible for them, provide a link to a downloadable PDF or other appropriate format for your best work.
+So, make this as easy as possible for them, provide a link to a downloadable PDF or other appropriate formats for your best work.

 If you feel like this might be a waste of time, remember it’s usually a good idea to take a paper copy of your portfolio into interviews anyway, so you’re saving yourself a job down the line anyway.